-We return to this topic in Remark \ref{rem:associated_geometric_reduction_map}. \end{remark}
+We return to this topic in Remark \ref{rem:associated_geometric_reduction_map}. \end{Remark}

-\begin{remark} When $\g=0$ and $N\subset M$ and subset, our reduction scheme defines a \emph{restriction} of $\Ham_\infty(M,\omega)$ to an arbitrary subset $N\subset M$.
+\begin{Remark} When $\g=0$ and $N\subset M$ is any subset, our reduction scheme defines a \emph{restriction} of $\Ham_\infty(M,\omega)$ to an arbitrary subset $N\subset M$.
 Indeed, in this setting the conditions that $\g\curvearrowright(N\subset M)$ and that $\omega$ is reducible are trivially satisfied.
 We note that the details of this multisymplectic restriction are prefigured in \cite[Lemma 3.2]{ShabaziZambon16}.